There are no currently scheduled camps. Please check back.

 Glove, Batting Helmet, Bat, Batting Gloves, Catching Equipment (if applicable), Cleats (for outdoor camps), Turf/Tennis Shoes (for camps at HTRC), Water Bottle, and Any additional equipment that campers feel necessary.

-Renee Gillispie (gill-ESPY) completed her fourth season as the head coach of the University of Iowa softball program in 2022.
+Renee Gillispie (gill-ESPY) completed her fifth season as the head coach of the University of Iowa softball program in 2023.
 She was selected as the fifth head coach in program history on June 8, 2018.

 Address: 105 1st Avenue, Coralville, IA 52241